telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

             return Json(ProductRepository.All().ToDataSourceResult(request));
         }

-The example below demonstrates how to implement the `create` action method.
+The following example demonstrates how to implement the `create` action method.

 ###### Example